tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 [...]

-<mark>Three days after the assault, Mr. Dixon, of Classon Avenue in Brooklyn, turned himself in to the police and confessed, telling a detective he had flown into “a blind fury” when he discovered he was talking to a transgender woman.
+<mark>Three days after the assault, Mr. Dixon, of Classon Avenue in Brooklyn, turned himself in to the police and confessed, telling a detective he had flown into "a blind fury” when he discovered he was talking to a transgender woman.
 The next morning, he was videotaped repeating the story for prosecutors.</mark>

 </from>
 </compare>